vokod/Yapel/README.md

 The benefits: pentesters and hackers won't be able to read and manipulate the preferences of your app on a rooted device.
 You can store security sensitive information in shared preferences.

+## Features
+- AES256 GCM encryption
+- No need to set password
+- Encryption key is stored in the Android Keystore.
+Key material never leaves the keystore, key cannot be extracted.

 ## Dependency

 Add this in your root `build.gradle` file (**not** your module `build.gradle` file):